pluviophile-TM/TSLang-Compiler/README.md

 # TSLang-Compiler
-a compiler written in python for an imaginary language named TSLang this is the bnf of TSLang :
+a compiler written in python for an imaginary language named TSLang \n this is the bnf of TSLang :

 prog ::= func |func prog